Petguard Pet Food

 As of last night, I stopped feeding the PetGuard.
 None of my cats have thrown up today, not even my 21-year-old.
 I shall be returning the remainder of this PetGuard Food.
 I believe there is something wrong with it.
 I don't know if it's just this formula or more.
 Previously, I was feeding some of the PetGuard Chicken and Venison formulas, too.
 If you are feeding any PetGuard Foods, please pay close attention to your animals.
 If any of them seems to be feeling "off" in any way, I would suggest stopping the PetGuard and see if they improve.
 I believe my cats have been sick from this food.
 One of my weaker cats died very recently.
 I am now wondering if the PetGuard Food I was feeding him was the cause.

-Petguard Pet Food Company Profile
+Petguard Pet Food Company Information

 - Company Name: